Don’t let the analytics of your website scare you! Though

 is always a plus!

 organic search traffic is paid search traffic.
-Running Pay Per Click ads on search engines is
+Running 'pay-per-click' (PPC) ads on search engines is

 a great way to start gaining traffic in a shorter amount of time than organic

-search, especially if you have a brand new site with no prior domain authority.
+search, especially if you have a brand new website with no prior domain authority.

 Paying to show up for keywords is a great way to catch people’s eye while

 they’re searching for products or services you offer.
-Depending on your
+Keep in mind that depending on your

-industry and location, this route could get a little pricy.
+industry and location, this route could get a little pricey.

 Lastly, you’re going to need to measure your website’s conversions.